github-pfeifer-syscon-de/genericImg/README.md

 If you run into trouble with the used c++20 change configure.ac AX_CXX_COMPILE_STDCXX([20]... to ...[17] (may need some adaptions)

 Now included is some basic logging support.
-The default logging will be written to user home into the log directory.
+The default logging will be written to user home into the <pre>log</pre> directory.

 If configured with:
 <pre>